incompletude/archive/README.md

 # Archive

-This repository is the result of cataloging references that are interesting or can be useful since 2020.
+This repository is the result of cataloging references that are interesting or can be useful from 2020 onwards.

 ## Summary